HMS Ulysses (novel): Abandoned film projects

 Film rights were bought by Robert Clark of Associated British Picture Corporation in the 1950s for £30,000.
-He arranged for a script to be written by R. C. Sherriff, who had just adapted The Dambusters for Associated British; because of the amount of naval detail included, it proved troublesome for Sherriff.
-However, ABPC never made the film.
-Another proposed film version was announced by the Rank Organisation at the Cannes Film Festival in 1980 but then was abandoned when Rank pulled out of filmmaking.
+He arranged for a script to be written by R. C. Sherriff, who had just adapted The Dambusters for Associated British; because of the amount of naval detail included, it proved troublesome for Sherriff; ABPC never made the film.
+Another proposed film version was announced by the Rank Organisation at the Cannes Film Festival in 1980 but then was abandoned when Rank pulled out of film making.
 HMS Ulysses has never been filmed but it was adapted by Nick McCarty for a BBC Radio 4 play of the same name which was first aired on 14 June 1997 in the Classic Play series.
 It starred Sir Derek Jacobi as Captain Vallery and Sir Donald Sinden as Admiral Starr.

 Comic adaptation

 Japanese Manga

 HMS Ulysses was highly acclaimed and popular in Japan.
-The book was serialized in Weekly Shōnen Sunday as Japanese Manga arranged by Kai Takizawa and illustrated by Taiyou Noguchi in 1970.
-But the Manga has never been published as the Tankōbon.
+The book was serialised in Weekly Shōnen Sunday as Japanese Manga arranged by Kai Takizawa and illustrated by Taiyou Noguchi in 1970.
+But the Manga has never been published as a Tankōbon.